 2. Nockamixon State Park — Quakertown

 Get out your fishing poles, and lace up your hiking boots for a day trip to Nockamixon State Park.
 The gates open for the Marina on April 1, but the park is open year-round for hiking, fishing, and boating.
-By April 1 the launch ramps will be installed at all launch areas.
-The park will resume offering environmental programs in the spring.
-Check the website and/or Facebook page for info.
 Spend the day hiking around the lake, and finish off the night with a trip to Owowcow Creamery for some mouthwatering hand-crafted ice cream.

 Longwood Gardens feels more like Buckingham Palace at times.
 Photo by Alyce Wilson

 There's lots to love at Longwood Gardens: from treehouses to an indoor children's garden to daily fountain shows, synchronized with music.
 Eateries on-site also offer family-friendly fare, although they can be crowded at mealtimes, so plan accordingly.

 4. New Hope